ElcoLuijendijk/pybasin/manual/PyBasin_manual.md

 # What if the model does not work?

+## Python or installation errors

+If the very first line of the error mentions ``ModuleNotFoundError`` or ``ImportError`` (for instance ``ModuleNotFoundError: No module named 'numpy'``), this is not a problem with your input data, it means Python cannot find one of the required packages.
+This is almost always because the ``pybasin`` conda environment is not active in your terminal.
+Run ``conda activate pybasin`` (see the section "Getting started") and try again.
+If you get a similar error for the package ``pythermo``, this is expected unless you installed it separately (see the ``environment.yml`` file); it is only required for zircon (U-Th)/He ages.

 ## Finding the error
 The most common source of errors are the errors in the stratigraphy input files or errors in the exhumation parameters in the main input file (pybasin_params.py).
 The recommended steps to find errors are: